GrayStuido/Bookmarklets/README.md

 # Google Tab Cloak

+Make You´re Tab  Look Like Google

 # Inspect Element

+Just Like The Real Thing But you Cant Change The HTML

 # Link Redirect

+Make A Link Redirect

 # Page Asteriods

+Make Any Page An Asteroids Game

 # Page Title Editor

+Edit What The Page Title Says

 # Piano

+Play The Piano In Any Tab

 # Snake Game

+Play Snake Game In Any Tab

+# More Coming Soon...